wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

   by 2 to the power of the receive_timestamps_exponent transport parameter received by the sender of the ACK frame (see {{negotiation}}):

+When the receiver receives packets out-of-order, it SHOULD report them with other packets in a single ACK frame, starting with the most recently received packet regardless of the packet number order.
+See {{examples}} for examples of reporting timestamps of out-of-order packets.

 # Extension Negotiation {#negotiation}

 max_receive_timestamps_per_ack (0xff0a002 temporary value for draft use):